Motor & Equipment Manufacturers Association: The Association for Sustainable Manufacturing

 MERA is the remanufacturing and sustainability division of MEMA.
 With roots in the transportation industry, MERA represents the interests of the broader remanufacturing community across multiple industry sectors.
 The organization is a network of manufacturers, suppliers, universities, and professional services firms that promotes the economic, environmental, and product performance benefits of remanufacturing and similar forms of sustainable manufacturing.

 Sustainable manufacturing can be simply defined as “manufacturing with reuse.”
 It is a manufacturing process that restores original products in a factory setting, yielding goods that are like new, but better than the originals.
 The finished goods have like-new quality, they offer better value, and they are better for the environment.
 As an eco-friendly process, sustainable manufacturing conserves materials and embodied energy, and it reduces landfill waste.

 Different industry sectors use different terms to identify the remanufacturing process.
 For instance, in the automotive and commercial vehicle sectors, the term is remanufacturing; in aviation and aerospace, the reference is maintenance, repair and overhaul; and for medical devices, consumer goods and electronics, the term is refurbishing.
 (All of the above italicized terms are forms of sustainable manufacturing.)

 Examples of goods that can go through the sustainable manufacturing process include vehicle parts, aircraft engines, magnetic resonance imaging machines, electronic modules, and mobile phones.

-“Reduce.
+MERA introduced a new symbol for sustainable manufacturing that is based on the well-known recycling symbol, but includes an extra arrow.
+They also came up with a new phrase to accompany this symbol: “Reduce.
 Reuse.
-Recycle.” has been in the public lexicon for years, yet it does not fully capture one very viable solution to today’s environmental challenges.
-In response, MERA introduced a new symbol for sustainable manufacturing.
-It looks familiar because it is the recycling symbol with an extra arrow.
-Sustainable manufacturing is destined to play a more vital role in advancing a global circular economy, and the remanufacturing of existing products should occur before traditional recycling.
-“Reduce.
-Reuse.
 Reman.
-Recycle.”
-Learn more at SustainableManufacturing.com.
+Recycle," with Reman standing for remanufacturing.

 MERA is the home of Manufactured Again Certification, where new manufacturing and sustainable manufacturing are held to the same international quality standards.
 The program – based on ISO 9001 and IATF 16949 – also promotes corporate social responsibility, particularly environmental stewardship.

 John Chalifoux serves as MERA’s president and chief operating officer.

 Original Equipment Suppliers Association

 The mission of the Original Equipment Suppliers Association (OESA) is to champion the business interests of automotive original equipment (OE) suppliers.
 OE suppliers provide approximately 70 percent of vehicle value through components and new technology (i.e., V2V connectivity, ADAS, and electrification).
 Since 1998, the Association has been addressing issues of common concern and advocating on behalf of the supplier community throughout the supply chain and in Washington, D.C.

-OESA strives to foster collaboration throughout the automotive supply chain and help members make critical business decisions.
-Through industry events, peer group councils, research and analysis, OESA provides relevant, timely and unique information and resources to and for the automotive supplier industry.
+OESA facilitates collaboration across the automotive supply chain and provides industry data to assist members with business planning.
+The organization organizes industry events, coordinates peer group councils, and publishes research and analysis for the automotive supplier industry.